mcqua007/shopify-bare/readme.md

  **Example:** If we had no paragrpah tags in the .liquid files but had a pragraph as a selector for some styles i.e. ` p { color: red}`.
 We would want this removed because it isn't in use, but if we have a variable in js all named p (i.e. `var p = 2;`) it may not remove it from the css.

 ### *Caveats ###
-I wanted to address a few things I have noticed thus far.

-  1. **FIXED** First, seems to be something between Theme Kit's Watch and Rollup.
-I'm using gulp-better-rollup as a wrapper around rollup to make it easier to use with gulp.
-With this, I have noticed that if I make a change in a JS dependency (ex. a module being imported in main.js or antoher entry file) the files get built but Theme Kit Watch doesn't catch it.
-I have to go into main.js and hit save to trigger Theme Kit to catch the changes.

-  Fixed by using gulp-touch-custom to edit modify file data to current time when build is run.

-2. This one isn't really on the same level as the above but something I would like to mention.
-At this, I'm not watching the .liquid files with Gulp.
+ This one isn't really that big of deal but, at this, I'm not watching the .liquid files with Gulp.
 This means JS and CSS builds don't get triggered when you only make a change to a *`.liquid`* file.
 Most of the time this is not an issue.
 The only issue I have noticed is if a CSS selector or class is purged and then you add it to a .liquid file to use then you have to trigger a CSS rebuild.
 The other solution is to have gulp rebuild CSS and possibly JS src files upon each *`.liquid`* file change.
 If you want to do this go to line 118 in *`gulpfile.js`* and change it to this `watch(config.deepSass, config.liquid, series('build:css'));`

 ### *Note ###
  I got the shopify theme files (*`/dist/`*) from antoher repo but it looked a bit old.
 I tried to cleanup the files and include all the minimum required files that shopify needs.